Installation

 Working with the GUI .ui files

-you can edit the .ui files for the GUI with QtCreator.
+You can edit the .ui files for the GUI with QtCreator.
 For Windows and Mac you can download the Qt development kit from the Qt website.
-On linux QtCreator is usually available as package, for example on Ubuntu it can be installed with sudo apt install qtcreator.
+On Linux QtCreator is usually available as package, for example on Ubuntu it can be installed with sudo apt install qtcreator.

 Debugging the client from an IDE